Questioning the wobbling interpretation of low-spin bands in $\gamma$-soft nuclei within the interacting boson-fermion model: Introduction

+Ground-state shape of most nonspherical nuclear systems is characterized by axially-symmetric quadrupole deformation \cite{BM_II}.
+The axial symmetry, i.e., invariance under rotation about the symmetry axis of the intrinsic frame, is, however, broken in many nuclei.
+The nonaxial nuclear shapes as well as the resulting triaxially deformed rotors are a prominent feature of nuclear structure.
+A fingerprint of the rigid triaxiality is wobbling motion \cite{BM_II}, a collective mode in which the principal axis of a triaxial rotor corresponding to the largest moment of inertia oscillates about the space-fixed angular momentum.
+The phenomenon has attracted much attention in nuclear physics, and is also recognized in finite many-body microscopic and macroscopic systems in general.

-More recent experiments have shown new evidence for wobbling bands in odd-mass nuclei of several other mass regions, observed in the low-spin regime, e.g., $^{135}$Pr \cite{matta2015,sensharma2019}, $^{133}$La \cite{biswas2019}, $^{105}$Pd \cite{timar2019}, $^{127}$Xe \cite{CHAKRABORTY2020}, $^{187}$Au \cite{sensharma2020}, and $^{183}$Au \cite{nandi2020}, as well as two-quasiparticle wobbling bands at medium spins in $^{130}$Ba \cite{chen-2019} and $^{136}$Nd \cite{chen-2021}.
-The wobbling interpretation of these newly found bands was based on the prediction by the quasiparticle-plus-triaxial-rotor (QTR) model, in which the moment of inertia of the triaxial core is assumed to be hydrodynamic and the odd quasiparticle aligned with principal axes, within the so-called frozen approximation \cite{Transverse-2014}.
-There are two types of wobbling motion that can occur in odd-mass nuclei \cite{Transverse-2014}: longitudinal wobbling (LW), where an odd particle is aligned parallel to the axis of largest moment of inertia, and transverse wobbling (TW), with the odd particle aligned perpendicular to that axis.
-This wobbling picture has been applied to interpret the observed low-spin yrare bands in the aforementioned nuclei, e.g., bands in $^{135}$Pr \cite{matta2015,sensharma2019}, $^{105}$Pd \cite{timar2019}, and $^{183}$Au \cite{nandi2020} were attributed to TW bands, and those in $^{133}$La \cite{biswas2019}, $^{127}$Xe \cite{CHAKRABORTY2020}, and $^{187}$Au \cite{sensharma2020} to LW bands.
-At higher spins, the triaxial deformation can become stable to such a degree that the wobbling motion is realized, for instance, in the two-quasiparticle TW bands in the even-even nuclei $^{130}$Ba \cite{chen-2019} and $^{136}$Nd \cite{chen-2021}.
-In comparison to the high-spin wobbling bands of rotating triaxially-deformed nuclei in the mass $A \approx 160$ region, the new experiments have proposed the occurrence of the low-spin wobbling motion in nuclear systems that are characterized by a collective potential that is soft in nonaxial deformation and has small quadrupole deformation.
-The increasing experimental rigour in the search for new regions of wobbling motion expands the frontier of nuclear collective motion.
+The wobbling motion in nuclei can be identified experimentally through the observation of rotational bands that are connected to each other by predominant $\Delta{I}=1$ electric quadrupole ($E2$) transitions, because the collective oscillation of the entire nuclear charge is involved.
+Traditionally, excited bands that manifest features of wobbling motion have been identified in high-spin bands of the odd-mass Lu and Ta nuclei in the mass $A\approx160$ region \cite{wobblingprl-2001,wobblingprl-2002,165Lu,167Lu,161Lu,167Ta}.
+More recent experiments have shown new evidence for wobbling bands in odd-mass nuclei in several other mass regions, observed in the low-spin regime, e.g., in $^{135}$Pr \cite{matta2015,sensharma2019}, $^{133}$La \cite{biswas2019}, $^{105}$Pd \cite{timar2019}, $^{127}$Xe \cite{CHAKRABORTY2020}, $^{187}$Au \cite{sensharma2020}, and $^{183}$Au \cite{nandi2020}, as well as at medium spins in $^{130}$Ba \cite{chen-2019} and $^{136}$Nd \cite{chen-2021}.
+In comparison to the high-spin wobbling bands of strongly-deformed triaxial nuclei in the mass $A\approx 160$ region, the new experiments have proposed the occurrence of low-spin wobbling motion in normal-deformed $\gamma$-soft nuclei, which are characterized by a collective potential that is soft in nonaxial deformation and has small quadrupole deformation.
+The search for new regions of wobbling motion expands the frontier of nuclear collective motion, but should be accompanied by increasing experimental rigour.